Our Black Weeks are here! Save on your next adventure.

 Polar experts to answer all your questions

 Take part in a unique Arctic experience that few people get to experience in their lifetime, as we venture through the various islands of Spitsbergen.
 The Arctic will enchant you with its breathtaking scenery, snowy peaks and towering icebergs.
 Climb a sparkling glacier and enjoy a trip on your Zodiac to photograph the most beautiful polar wildlife.
-Search for polar bears and make the most of your cruise experience with a wide range of activities available on your Zodiac.
+Search for polar bears and make the most of your cruise experience with a wide range of activities available on your cruise.

 Your ship: Plancius